ZeZeZoZep/IoT-Project-2024/README.md

 concerning the sensor's/baloon's behaviour it would be advisable a simple patrolling for the sensors and a static approach of the baloons possibly applying clustering to optimize their position in order to cover all the sensors

+### update 2
+- added poissonian distribution to spawn the sensors message

+we need to decide the behaviour of the exchange Antenna-Balloon (via topic, via service, or via action?) probably the service is the best option however we created topics and an action interface.
+Keep in mind that theese interactions should be monitored so that the QoS can be evaluated and studied for the report.

+There's still the need to create some kind of patrolling system for the sensors.

 ## Launching the Simulation

 You can start the simulation displayed in the image with the command: